Dehlan, Himachal Pradesh: Demographics

 The main castes in the village include the Baheti/Choudhary, Jatt, Tarkhan, Brahmin, Lohar, Chamar, Jheer, and Nai.
 The village also has a small Muslim community.
 The language and culture of the village is Punjabi.

-More than 600 villagers that serve in the Merchant Navy, Army, Navy, Air Force, HP Police, CRPF, BSF, and CISF are from Dehlan.
-In addition, many IPS and IAS officers are from Dehlan.
+More than 600 villagers that serve in the Merchant Navy, Army, Navy, Air Force, HP Police, ITBP, CRPF, BSF, BRO and CISF are from Dehlan.
+In addition, One IAS officers Prem Chand Dhiman is from Dehlan.

 There are eight temples and six gurdwaras in the village.
 Additionally, some other isolated temples are there which are not recorded.
 Dehlan village has a population of 1,140, of which 549 are males while 591 are females, as per the 2011 Census of India.

 Economy

 The main occupation of the village is agriculture.

 Transport

 National Highway 503 Extension passes through this village.